 21. Implementation of the Convention and its Protocol is work in progress.
 Over time, reports by Parties provide knowledge on the state and pace of their implementation.
 The compliance mechanisms have greatly helped countries align their national legal systems and daily practices with the provisions of the treaties.
 At the same time, they are actively used, mainly by NGOs, to assess how Parties have implemented the provisions of the Convention and its Protocol.

 22. The Protocol has helped Governments and policymakers by providing key indicators with which they can measure and track the gradual reduction of pollutants, thereby advancing sustainability and the potential of achieving the new green economy.
+This potential should be used for the benefit of society.
 It has benefited people by helping to reduce the release of toxic chemicals and greenhouse gases, and has served as a major driving force for pollution reduction and eco-innovation throughout many sectors of the economy.
-The establishment of pollutant release and transfer registers has led to competition amongst companies to reduce their polluting releases and their operation nowadays acts as much as a deterrent as a register.
+The establishment of pollutant release and transfer registers has led to a fair and healthy competition amongst companies to reduce their polluting releases.

 23. Good examples can be seen of the spill-over effects from environmental democracy on other sectors.
 The principles enshrined in the Aarhus Convention and its Protocol have become a benchmark and source of inspiration for climate change processes, trade negotiations and the policies of international financial institutions.
 The Almaty Guidelines on Promoting the Application of the Principles of the Aarhus Convention in International Forums are a response to the growing recognition that, where the environment is concerned, public involvement is important not only at the national and local levels, but also at the international level.